progrium/skypipe/README.md

 ## Installing

-Currently you need Python 2.7 and the ability to compile extensions.
+Currently you need Python 2.6 and the ability to compile extensions.
-Then grab from Github and install:
+Then install with pip from Github:

-	$ git clone git://github.com/progrium/skypipe.git
-	$ cd skypipe
-	$ python setup.py install
+	$ pip install -e git+git://github.com/progrium/skypipe.git#egg=skypipe

 ## Setting up